higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 <br><br>
 UNIX is a common under-the-hood language across many computers today, as the Apple iOS is built on top of UNIX, and the various versions of the LinuxOS are built on a UNIX-like kernel, with a similar command shell.
 <br><br>
+The command line is often the least common denominator between different pieces of open-source software that were not designed to work together.
+It can occasionally be helpful to build a data pipeline from mismatched parts.
+ However, there is a lot of low-quality user-hostile command line work involved to get it done, often referred to as "command-line bullshittery".
+This is a common bottleneck that slows scientific productivity, and there is a vigorous discussion of it on the interwebs [here](https://pg.ucsd.edu/command-line-bullshittery.htm) and [here (counterpoint)](https://medium.com/@eytanadar/on-the-value-of-command-line-bullshittery-94dc19ec8c61).
+Essentially, some argue that it is largely a waste of time and effort, while others see it as a valuable learning experience, like doing least squares regression by hand with a pencil.
+<br><br>
 Running R from the command line is a bit like spending a day tuning your car's engine by yourself.
 There is a case to be made that this will improve the efficiency and performance of your car, but it is also usually more efficient to pay someone else to do it, unless you are a car expert with a lot of free time.

 ## Why run R from the command line?